 Pro Tip: Despite your instinct as a manager, encourage employees to start Talks for off-work topics.
 Like Music Recommendations and Recipes.
 People will use them less than you expect.
 But their contribution to fortifying good connections between employees is huge.

 End of day 6: Your new hire knows where to get what they need.

 Read on to learn how to make them proud.

 But what if you’re a startup, and you’re not a huge success just yet?

 No worries.
 You can still celebrate success with transparent dashboards.

 What are transparent dashboards?
-They are dashboards you create for your company (you can even use an existing tool to do it).
+They are dashboards you create for your company (you can even your HR tool to do it).